thenewobjective/thenewobjective.github.io/.drafts/uncategorized/the-llm-vibe.md

 ### Quote

-“We become what we behold.
-We shape our tools and then our tools shape us.” — Marshall McLuhan
+"We become what we behold.
+We shape our tools and then our tools shape us." — Marshall McLuhan

 ### Thamus and Theuth